data-8/fa24/resources.md

 ## Past Exams
 Exams, practice exams, and walkthrough videos from previous semesters can be found below.
 These exams may differ slightly in terms of material covered and syntax used, as the `datascience` module has changed over time.

-* A review document identifying past exam problems by topic can be found [here!](https://docs.google.com/document/d/1ZjEpBprnr_AL0z4axkTuhZ61Sm6OEVSwfWS7Z6k2D-4/edit?usp=sharing){:target="_blank"}
+> **Note:** For the Fall 2024 Midterm, students will receive an [abbreviated reference sheet](https://drive.google.com/file/d/1-QTbe5QiXAB9wz73JVLTYhoUE1V7NqOS/view?usp=drive_link).

 {% include past-exams.md %}

 ## Exam Problems by Topic
-* We apologize this section does not yet currently work for dark mode, we're looking to fix this issue soon!
+* A review document identifying past exam problems by topic can be found [here!](https://docs.google.com/document/d/1ZjEpBprnr_AL0z4axkTuhZ61Sm6OEVSwfWS7Z6k2D-4/edit?usp=sharing){:target="_blank"}
 {% include resources-content.html %}

 ## Wellness Resources